What Elder Law Can Do for Your Family

 VA Benefits Planning

 If you served the nation as a member of the armed forces, you may be entitled to a pension benefit that’s often referred to as “aid and attendance.”
 Once again, eligibility for this benefit is often determined by financial criteria.
 The rules determining eligibility were overhauled in 2018.
-A Middlesex County probate lawyer will make every effort to deploy legal strategies and tools that aim to help you qualify for VA benefits without jeopardizing the wealth you worked so hard to acquire.
+A lawyer will make every effort to deploy legal strategies and tools that aim to help you qualify for VA benefits without jeopardizing the wealth you worked so hard to acquire.

 Charitable Planning